Verisense-Health-Inc/verisense-code-samples/README.md

 ## Step 6: Create and Configure the .env and Script Parameters

-1. Right-click on the `dsci_algorithms_python` project in the left panel.
+1. Right-click on the `aws-s3-file-downloader` project in the left panel.
 2. Choose **New > File** and name it `.env` (without quotes).
 3. Inside the `.env` file, add the following lines and replace them with your temporary or read-only access keys from the bitwarden link and configure the parameters according to your desired settings.
 Here's an example configuration: